agaricide/on-design/README.md

 **.: The adjacency of signified ideas may itself be interpreted**

 I grant that signified ideas are immutable, insofar as one cannot change what some sign means for some person.
-However, I assert that the signified ideas can be manipulated, via symbols, such that an interpretant is simultaneously aware of 2 or more signified ideas simultaneously.
+However, I assert that the signified ideas can be manipulated, via signs, such that an interpretant is simultaneously aware of 2 or more signified ideas simultaneously.
 I will hencefore call this an "adjacency".
 Adjacencies themselves be percieved and interpreted by the interpretant.

 While "adjacency" implies nearness on a cartesian coordinate system, it does not necessary spatial.
 Even so, visuospatial manipulation of symbols is the most obvious example of adjacencies: